LrWm3/low-code-fun/README.md

 4. For people with limited technical skills, it is unclear what the best tool is.
 It may be a notebook, or a hand-written table and a calculator.
 Or it may be using money to pay other people to manage this kind of work.
 I am not sure.

-The most popular products seem to combine authentication and authorization & then slant towards either spreadsheet types or SQL relational types.
-Additionally, there is still a yet unserved group of people which cannot make use of spreadsheets.
+The most popular products seem to combine authentication and authorization & then slant towards either spreadsheet types or SQL relational types. dditionally, there is still a yet unserved group of people which cannot make use of spreadsheets.

 The remaining questions become:

 - How can we serve people who can't use spreadsheets at all?
 What tools will best help them answer questions relevant to them?
 - How can we translate work performed in spreadsheets into something more structured which can be used by automated systems and analysts?
 - How can we translate private automated systems used by automated systems and analysts into public facing ones which can be used by anyone?

+I will continue to watch for products trying to bridge this deep divide.